AlexsJones/kubernetes-nifi-cluster/README.md

 # kubernetes-nifi-cluster

-A nifi cluster running in kubernetes-nifi-cluster
+A nifi cluster running in kubernetes

 ## Major update March2019